 Novogene has rich experience with amplicon projects and recently developed new pipelines to sequence amplicons using both short reads and long reads (full-length) technology for 16S and 18S amplicons.
 At Novogene, Amplicon metagenomic sequencing services can help retain a great level of flexibility in the experimental design to get analysis and clustering by both “OTU” (operational taxonomic units) and ASV (DADA2) pipelines.
 Customized analysis can also be available on the online Qiime 2 platform at will.

 Note: Sample amounts displayed are for reference only.
-Download the Service Specifications or Sample Requirements to learn more.
+Download the Service Specifications to learn more.
 For detailed information, please contact us.

 Note: Analysis contents displayed are for reference only.
 Download the Service Specifications to learn more.
 For detailed information, please contact us with your customized requests.